 Bordeaux: Wine Capital in Winter (2h04 by TGV)

-While pushing the limits of a day trip, Bordeaux’s new high-speed line makes it possible to explore this UNESCO World Heritage city in a day.
 Winter reveals the elegant 18th-century architecture without summer crowds, and the famous Place de la Bourse creates magical reflections in its water mirror on crisp mornings.

 Getting There: Direct TGV from Paris Montparnasse to Bordeaux Saint-Jean takes just over 2 hours.